-Istanbul is the economic capital of Turkey and is home to the headquarters of many companies, organisations and media houses accounting for more than a quarter of the country's gross domestic product.
+Istanbul is the economic capital of Turkey and is home to the headquarters of many companies, organizations and media houses accounting for more than a quarter of the country's gross domestic product.

-• Levent - at the western shore of the Bosphorus Strait you'll find Levent, a business district named for 'men of the sea'.
-As its name suggests it's a particular favourite with companies who import and export as it is handily close to the waterfront.
+- Levent - at the western shore of the Bosphorus Strait you'll find Levent, a business district named for men of the sea.
+As its name suggests, it's a particular favorite with companies who import and export since it is handily close to the waterfront.

-With 120 bedrooms and multiple state of the art meeting rooms, the Radisson Blu Bosphorus Hotel, Istanbul is the perfect base for business travellers, especially those doing business in the districts of Maslak or Levent.
-Our hotel is only an 8 minute drive to the ICC and ICEC, a 12 minute drive to Levent and a 15 minute drive to Maslak.
+With 120 bedrooms and multiple state-of-the-art meeting rooms, the Radisson Blu Bosphorus Hotel, Istanbul is the perfect base for business travelers, especially those doing business in the districts of Maslak or Levent.
+Our hotel is only an 8-minute drive to the ICC and ICEC, a 12-minute drive to Levent and a 15-minute drive to Maslak.